Parrot in a dream perched on a branch in tropical colors with beak slightly open

 He is saying what you yourself once said.
 Your words, your tone, your phrases — but it is no longer you.
 It is him.
 And something in this mirror is uncomfortable: as if you are hearing yourself from the outside, and it is not quite what you would have wanted to hear.

-Your Inner Sage speaks through this image — the part that can observe itself from a distance.
+Your Inner Sage speaks through this image: the part that can observe itself from a distance.
 A parrot repeating your words is a rare gift the dream offers: the chance to hear yourself.
 Not from within, but from outside.
 What are you repeating?
 What sounds in those words — authenticity, or a comfortable mask?

 This dream often comes in periods when you feel you are saying “the right things” but sense no living meaning behind them.
 The words are there — but the feeling of being heard isn’t.
 Or of hearing yourself.
 Your unconscious, through this image, gently suggests: listen.
 This is how you sound.
 What do you make of it?
+Without a mirror-bird to deliver it back to you, the same loss of authorship over your own sound appears in dreams where your voice is replaced by someone else’s, and the substitution goes unanswered.

 Ask yourself: “Are there words or phrases I use often — but that, honestly, no longer reflect what I think or feel?
 What would I say instead?”